 - If possible, have a family member or close friend accompany you to medical appointments.
 They can help you listen, take notes, and make sure you remember to ask your questions.

 - Get a second opinion.
-No reputable doctor will object to your confirming your diagnosis and treatment recommendations with another specialist.
+No doctor with your best interests in mind will object to your confirming your diagnosis and treatment recommendations with another specialist.

 - Take advantage of services offered at your treatment center (counselors and social workers, language translators, etc.), support groups in your city, wellness programs of your insurance company, neighborhood support groups, and support offered by religious groups, even if these services aren't specific to bone marrow failure diseases.